dotty-staging/pdbp/index.md

 `mainFactorial` is a main program of type `Unit >--> Unit`.

 Note that `mainFactorial` is a main program description.
-It is a `PDBP` library level syntactic construct.
+Just like `factorial`, it is a `PDBP` library level syntactic construct.

 ## **`trait Computation`**